Death notification, 3 survivor benefits, and required documents

 5-step process, 5 required documents, and 3 survivor benefits.

-No. The FEMA COVID-19 Funeral Assistance program closed on September 30, 2025.
-Applications are no longer accepted.
+No. The FEMA COVID-19 Funeral Assistance program is closed and FEMA is no longer accepting new applications.
+FEMA received more than 609,000 applications, with more than 506,000 approved totaling approximately $3.26 billion.
 Funeral assistance for other presidentially declared disasters remains available through the standard Individual Assistance program.

 FEMA Disaster Helpline